Sunday, October 18, 2009

 The quintile who ate the most red meat had a higher risk for overall death, death from heart disease and cancer than the men and women who ate the least red meat.

+The researchers said thousands of deaths could be prevented if people simply ate less meat.
 "For overall mortality, 11 percent of deaths in men and 16 percent of deaths in women could be prevented if people decreased their red meat consumption to the level of intake in the first quintile," Sinha's team wrote.

 HELPING THE ENVIRONMENT